-This means make a budget (Call it a “spending plan” if you hate the word budget).
+This means making a budget (Call it a “spending plan” if you hate the word budget).
 Rick Warren says, “A budget is telling your money where you want it to go rather than wondering where it went.”
-Proverbs 21:5 says, The plans of the diligent leads to profit as surely as haste leads to poverty.
+Proverbs 21:5 says The plans of the diligent lead to profit as surely as haste leads to poverty.
 (NIV) A budget is critical to personal economic health because financial freedom is not based on how much you make.
 It’s based on how much you spend.

 - Save Consistently